CLayer-dev/docs/docs/faqs/common-questions.md

 - **Security**: AI-enhanced security features
 - **Gas Fees**: Lower fees with CLAYER token

-### Is Core Layer EVM compatible?
+### Is CLayer EVM compatible?
-Yes, Core Layer is fully EVM compatible, allowing Ethereum developers to easily port their applications using the same tools and libraries.
+Yes, CLayer is fully EVM compatible, allowing Ethereum developers to easily port their applications using the same tools and libraries.

 ## Network Information